mohd-faizy/Blogging-Website-Using-Flask/README.md

-# Machine learning Blogging Website Using Flask
+# Blogging Website Using Flask

- This is the a Machine Learning Blogging Website created Using Flask
+ This is the a Blogging Website created Using Flask